Europa League group stage: Man Utd paired with Astana, Arsenal face Frankfurt & draw in full | Goal.com

 Manchester United face trips to Kazakhstan and Serbia in the Europa League group stages after being drawn against Astana and Partizan while Arsenal will face last season's semi-finalists Eintracht Frankfurt as well as Belgium side Standard Liege.

-Fellow Premier League side Wolves will face Turkish giants Besiktas and and Portuguese outfit Braga.
+Fellow Premier League side Wolves will face Turkish giants Besiktas and and Portuguese outfit Braga as well as Slovakian team Slovan Bratislava.

-Scottish champions Celtic, meanwhile, have been drawn to face Serie A side Lazio and French outfit Rennes in Group E.
+Scottish champions Celtic, meanwhile, have been drawn to face Serie A side Lazio, French outfit Rennes and Romanian side CFR Cluj, who have already knocked them out of the Champions League this season.

+Their Old Firm rivals, Rangers, face a daunting group having been drawn to face Porto, Young Boys and Feyenoord.

 More to follow...